mjdanielson/University-of-Oregon/Labs/Opioid-Tutorial/01-Studio-Tutorial.md

 <h2 align="center"> Mapping opioid-related prescriptions <br> and overdose rates in the U.S.<h2>

-### Part II: Creating custom styles and simple web maps
+### Part I: Creating custom styles and simple web maps

+One way to show data distribution on a map is with a choropleth, a thematic map in which areas are shaded based on a particular value.
+In this guide, you will use Mapbox Studio and Mapbox GL JS to make a map of US states showing overdose rates by state and prescription drug rates by county.

 In this tutorial you will: